IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Introduction

 \section{Introduction}

-Radio-frequency interference broadly refers to all signals that negatively impact radio astronomical observations, the vast majority of which emanate from artificial sources.
+Radio-frequency interference broadly refers to all signals that negatively impact radio astronomical observations.
+While the vast majority emanate from artificial sources, naturally occurring phenomena such as lightning can regularly affect some observatories as well \citep{Sokolowski2015}.
 In radio transient and pulsar searches, idealised data consist of the superposition of a weak astrophysical signal with uncorrelated Gaussian noise in all frequency channels.
 In this case, the theoretically optimal detection method is known both for individual pulses \citep{CordesMcLaughlin2003} and periodic sources \citep{Morello2020}.
 Search codes thus generally work under the assumption of a pure Gaussian noise background, which is, however, never realised in practice.
 The calculation of the detection statistic is dependent on estimating the mean and standard deviation of the background noise from the data; this process is perturbed by the presence of Radio Frequency Interference (RFI), which can act to reduce the estimated signal-to-noise ratio of a genuine source below the detection threshold.
 It is necessary to subtract away or mask undesirable signals from the data before they are searched, in order to remain acceptably close to the ideal data assumptions and approach the theoretical sensitivity of the instrument.

 RFI mitigation can be performed at all stages of the signal chain, with complementary benefits \citep[see e.g.][for an overview]{Baan2010}.
 One can make a broad distinction between pre-detection techniques, which act on the voltage data stream while it is still available at its highest time resolution, and post-detection methods that operate on the channelised, two-dimensional time-frequency data just before they are searched for radio transients and pulsars.
 The former are better suited to remove short bursts of RFI with minimal data loss, however they are required to handle large volumes of data in real time and thus tend to be limited to simple thresholding and replacement schemes.
-A notable exception is that interferometers may implement an additional technique called spatial filtering \citep[e.g.][]{Leshem2000}, where a null in the beam pattern can be placed in the estimated direction of a strong interference source.
+A notable exception is that interferometric arrays may implement an additional technique called spatial filtering \citep[e.g.][]{Leshem2000}, where a null in the beam pattern can be placed in the estimated direction of a strong interference source.